Arslan374/cb_FSS/README.md

 # cb_FSS
-Cloud Based File Sharing System
+## Cloud Based File Sharing System

+Developed as a university final year project, CloudBased File Sharing System was built to allow the users to upload their files, access them anywhere and share them with each other without any size and type restrictions

 ## How to Run
 - Install dependencies `pip3 install -r requirments.txt`
 - Make migrations `python3 manage.py makemigrations`